-The disputed domain names were registered by the Respondent on November 4 and November 5, 2023, and pointed to websites in Italian, featuring the Complainant's trademarks (also as favicon) and images and text content taken from the Complainant's website "www.ginori1735.com", and offering for sale purported Complainant's products at discounted prices.
-However, on the date of this Decision, the disputed domain names direct to inactive websites.
+The disputed domain name was registered on December 18, 2023, and pointed to an active website in English, impersonating the Complainant, prominently featuring the Complainant's trademarks, adopting the same look and feel of the Complainant's website, and inviting visitors to create accounts.
+However, the Panel notes that on the date of this Decision, the disputed domain name points to an inactive website.